Kitware/paraviewweb/documentation/content/docs/guides/launcher_api.md

     'app': 'Visualizer'
     }

-The server should first run the command line associated with the application `launcher` (see the [Python Launcher](/paraviewweb/docs/guides/python_launcher.html) and [Jetty Launcher](/paraviewweb/docs/guides/jetty_session_manager.html) guides for information about how the application commands lines are configured).
-The server running the command line in this case would have the same effect as if you manually ran:
+The server should first run the command line associated with the application `launcher` (see the [Python Launcher](/paraviewweb/docs/guides/python_launcher.html) guide for information about how the application commands lines are configured).

-    $ '/home/kitware/launcher.sh' 'localhost' 9001 '1024' 'Visualizer' 'sebastien.jourdain' 'ousdfbdxldfgh' 'katglrt54#%dfg' > /tmp/pw-logs/2345634574567.log

 Once the command line is running, the server should respond something like: